 Postponement of Payments: Deferments and Forbearances

-Planning to return and attend less than half-time?
-Although an ISD is not an option, the Department of Education offers other postponement benefits that may ease your financial burden.
+There may be a time when making federal student loan payments becomes a hardship.
+The Department of Education offers postponement benefits that may ease your financial burden.
 You may need to meet certain qualifications, based on the postponement option.
 Request this benefit by completing the appropriate form and sending the request to all of your federal loan servicers for consideration.

 Default and Loan Consolidation

 Your prior student loans cannot be in default to be eligible for additional federal student loans.
 One way to remove a default is to consolidate your loans.
 Despite what some companies may say, loan consolidation is free.

 GCU’s student loan assistance team can help answer your questions about delinquent or defaulted student loans and help you explore your loan consolidation options.
 Call 602-639-6777 for more information.

 The Department of Education offers programs that may forgive a portion of your student loan debt after you earn your degree.
 The Department of Education encourages college graduates to enter into fields of teaching and public service to take advantage of this forgiveness.
+Forgiveness may also be an option with certain repayment plans.
 Forgiveness does not happen immediately and entry into these programs is free, despite what other companies may say.